gonmf/dakilang/README.md

 - `trunc(Numeric, Answer)` - Unifies with the value of Numeric without decimal part
 - `floor(Numeric, Answer)` - Unifies with the largest integer value that is less or equal to the input
 - `ceil(Numeric, Answer)` - Unifies with the smallest integer value that is greater or equal to the input
+- `abs(Numeric, Answer)` - Unifies with the absolute value of the input

+**Bitwise operator clauses**

+_The inputs must be of type Integer to unify._

+- `bit_and(Integer1, Integer2, Answer)` - Unifies with the bitwise AND of the two inputs
+- `bit_or(Integer1, Integer2, Answer)` - Unifies with the bitwise OR of the two inputs
+- `bit_xor(Integer1, Integer2, Answer)` - Unifies with the bitwise XOR of the two inputs
+- `bit_neg(Integer, Answer)` - Unifies with the bitwise inversion of the bits of the input
+- `bit_shift_left(Integer1, Integer2, Answer)` - Unifies with the left shifted value of Integer1 by Integer2
+- `bit_shift_right(Integer1, Integer2, Answer)` - Unifies with the right shifted value of Integer1 by Integer2

 **Equality/order operator clauses**